i am going to start on my stalk around soon. and don't know where to start. does anyone have any pictures of the frame? or how the head moves?

 I had to practise walking in these first.

-Some of my costumes are more torture devices for the person wearing them."My Insanity is well-respected, until they wiggle free and become a stringer for a tabloid"
+Some of my costumes are more torture devices for the person wearing them.

 here's the frame for the one i made